GitMirroring/gnuboot/site/faq.md

 Use of ethernet or Wi-Fi is recommended, as opposed to mobile networks, as these are generally much safer.

-On all current libreboot laptops, it is possible to remove the WWAN card and sim card if it exists.
-The WWAN card is next to the wifi card, and the sim card (if installed) will be in a slot underneath the battery, or next to the RAM.
+On all current GNU Boot laptops, it is possible to remove the WWAN card and sim card if it exists.
+The WWAN card is next to the Wi-Fi card, and the sim card (if installed) will be in a slot underneath the battery, or next to the RAM.